 The Group provides sports training and other services.
 Such services are separately priced or negotiated, and provided based on contract periods.
 As the Group provides the sports training and other services over the contract period, the customers simultaneously receive and consume the benefits provided by the Group.
-Accordingly, the performance obligations are satisfied over time, and the related revenues are recognized by straight-line method over the contract period.
+Accordingly, commitment of rendering services to customers where revenue is recognized when performance obligations are satisfied.

 Most of the contractual considerations of the Group are collected evenly throughout the contract periods.
-The consideration was received from customers upon signing the contract, and the Group has the obligation to provide the services subsequently; accordingly, these amounts are recognized as contract liabilities.
+The consideration is received from customers upon signing the contract, and the Group has the obligation to provide the services subsequently; accordingly, these amounts are recognized as contract liabilities.